HallLabs/hthalljr/README.md

 - Hello, I'm @hthalljr, Howard Tracy Hall, Jr. I go by Tracy, or by Tracy Jr when I'm around my son and colleague, Huntington Tracy Hall.
 - At age 76, I'm coming out of retirement to lead an open-source project at Hall Labs which we call "Very Cold Fusion."
 - Every aspect of the Very Cold Fusion project is committed to the public domain.
 It is free, to all, to contribute to or to use.
 No secrecy.
 No IP.
 We will publish ideas, experiments, successes & failures in real time on the Internet.
 - We encourage every fork of this project to also remain open source and free to all, but if you think your improvement is patentable and you have the resources to commercialize it, go for it!
-Remember, however, that the USPTO classifies cold fusion with perpetual motion and requires a working model.
+Remember, however, that at least in the USA, the patent office classifies cold fusion with perpetual motion and requires a working model.
 - Hall Labs is an incubator founded by my brother, David R. Hall.
 Many of our projects are directed at commercial opportunities, but fusion is too big for anyone to own.
 - Through his foundation, David is funding the project, and I'm donating my time (I already have a good retirement income.)
 - After a review of the large literature published in the 33 years since the announcement by Fleischmann and Pons on March 23, 1989, I have a vague notion that the phenomenon of "anomalous heat" / aka "cold fusion" / aka "low energy nuclear reactions" is associated with isolated tiny pockets of superconductivity.